Simple

 There are a few types which have a shorthand notation, so we can use String instead of java.lang.String.
 These are: byte[], String, Integer, Long.
 All other types must use their FQN name, e.g. org.w3c.dom.Document.

-It is also possible to lookup a value from a header Map:
+It is also possible to look up a value from a header Map:

 <transform>